allandao/50suds-5feee/src/pages/about.md

     section_id: header_section
     background_image: /images/leaf-light-grey.svg
     headline: Fifty States Suds
-    subtitle: >-
-      Fifty States Suds is a company started by college students in Michigan looking to create fun way for people to stay clean while representing where they are from.
-We feature soaps in the shape of Michigan in addition to themed colors featuring colleges around the state!
+    subtitle: "Fifty States Suds was started by college students in Michigan looking to create a great way for people to stay clean while representing where they are from.
+We feature soaps in the shape of Michigan in addition to themed colors featuring colleges around the state!\n\nWe are Fifty State Suds!\_\U0001F9FC\_We are a lifestyle brand whose goal is to provide you with good-smelling, clean, natural soap embodying the smell of your state so that you may cleanse yourself in the fragrance of your home, taking it with you wherever you go.\_\U0001F3E0\nOur first state, Michigan, is a blend of sweet cherries and apple blossom reminiscent of pure Michigan summers and a harvest fall.\_\U0001F34E\U0001F352\_This soap is currently available in the following styles: Traditional Michigan\U0001F4A7, Michigan Go Blue edition\U0001F49B\U0001F499, and Michigan Go Green edition\U0001F49A\U0001F90D\n\n"
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: